Iankimble/BLCH_Python/Social Media Video Prompt.md

 # Social Media Documentary Prompt

 Watch and listen intently to the video and answer the following questions.
-Please write 1 paragraph (3-4 complete sentences).
+Please write 1 paragraph (3-4 complete sentences) for each question.

 1. How important is it for you to have a large social media following and or a lot of likes/views on your social media account?